Keibert Ruiz Player Props: Nationals vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 5.77 team ERA that ranks last across all league pitching staffs.
+- The Athletics have a 5.79 team ERA that ranks last among all league pitching staffs.

-- The Athletics surrender the fifth-most home runs in baseball (155 total, 1.3 per game).
+- The Athletics give up the fifth-most home runs in baseball (158 total, 1.4 per game).

-- Blackburn (2-2) gets the starting nod for the Athletics in his 12th start of the season.
-He has a 4.35 ERA in 60 2/3 innings pitched, with 63 strikeouts.

-- His last appearance was on Saturday against the San Francisco Giants, when the righty threw six scoreless innings while giving up two hits.
+- The righty last appeared on Sunday against the San Francisco Giants, when he tossed 3 1/3 innings, allowing three earned runs while giving up five hits.

-- The 29-year-old has a 4.35 ERA and 9.5 strikeouts per nine innings across 12 games this season, while allowing a batting average of .288 to opposing hitters.
+- The 24-year-old has put up a 5.47 ERA and 9 strikeouts per nine innings across 16 games this season, while giving up a batting average of .258 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.